All Articles & Blog Posts

 Non-Financial Considerations

-Aside from finances, should also consider other factors related to your current and prospective jobs.
+Aside from finances, you should also consider other factors related to your current and prospective jobs.
 Here are some aspects to think about:

 • Work-Related Stress: High stress levels can lead to mental and physical health issues, such as anxiety, depression, and even heart disease.
 If your job is causing you excessive stress, it’s essential to consider whether it’s worth staying.
 Remember, no job is worth compromising your health.
 So, if you have enough financial leeway to cover your needs, and you’re stress levels are high in your current role, you might consider quitting before you secure another job.